The Question Every Intermediate Player Asks

 You’ve been shooting pool for a few years now.
 Your playing cue feels like an extension of your arm.
-You can run tables, control the cue ball with precision, and you’ve got a smooth stroke.
+You can run tables and control the cue ball, and your stroke is smooth.
 Then someone at the local pool hall glances at your cue as you set up for the break and asks: “You gonna use that beautiful stick to crack the balls?”

 The implication stings a little.
 They’re suggesting you should use a separate cue just for breaking.
 But do you really need two cues?
 Isn’t one stick supposed to handle everything?